 - 1. Turn off the gas to the water heater at the manual gas shutoff valve. - 2.
-Close the cold water inlet valve. - 3.
-Open a nearby hot water faucet. - 4.
-Connect a hose to the drain valve and terminate it to an adequate drain.
+Open a nearby hot water faucet until the water is no longer hot. - 3.
+Close the cold water inlet valve. - 4.
+Connect a hose to the drain valve and terminate it to an adequate drain or external to the building. - 5.
+Open the water heater drain valve and allow all of the water to drain from the tank.

-NOTE: The drain hose should be rated for at least 200°F. If the drain hose does not have this rating, open the cold water inlet valve and a nearby hot faucet until the water is no longer hot.

-- 5. Open the water heater drain valve and allow all the water to drain from the tank.
 Flush the tank with water as needed to remove sediment. - 6.
-Close the drain valve, refill the tank, and restart the heater as directed under the "Operating Your Water Heater" section.
+Close the drain valve, refill the tank, and restart the heater as directed in this manual.

-If the water heater is going to be shut down for an extended

-period, the drain valve should be left open.
+If the water heater is going to be shut down for an extended period, the drain valve should be left open.